regionostergotland/openehr_definitions/README.md

 # Tentative naming conventions for the /query directory
 TBD

-# Archetypes
-We hope to be able to only use the international CKM http://www.openehr.org/ckm/ or the Swedish incubator in that CKM for archetype work, but might later add a directory here too for possible local editing collaboration needs

 # Decision support rules (CDS)
 We might later add a directory here for CDS rule files too if no other collaboration space is found more suitable